mhfarrell/final-year-project/README.md

 download

-docker build -t flask_chat:latest .
+docker build -t *what ever you named it*:latest .

 or